xtract.bot

 Response

-Modes: binary, json.
+Modes: binary, stream, json.
 Cache: yes (24h TTL).

 Code samples

-Built from the dog example.
+Built from the dog-bounding example.

 # Download or substitute the example input:

-# curl -O https://xtract.bot/examples/gif-extract-frames/dog.gif
+# curl -O https://xtract.bot/examples/gif-extract-frames/dog-bounding.gif

-GIF=$(base64 -w0 < dog.gif)
+GIF=$(base64 -w0 < dog-bounding.gif)

 curl -X POST https://api.xtract.bot/api/gif-to-webp \